 The Microsac with its filters evenly spread over the bag is meant to contain more grain carrier.
 Several filters will touch the grains and therefore the risk of water absorption during the autoclaving cycle is higher.
 If you run a well organized lab with a high standard of hygiene and you adopt a correct working attitude, you can opt for this system.
 The autoclaving cycle will be a little faster than with the “ filters up”- Microsacs because more steam can penetrate through the filters.

-We have two version bags: bags with the S-filter and bags with the B-filter.
+We have two version bags: bags with the (Regular) R-filter and bags with the S-filter.

 The type of filter is mentioned in our codes.

-The S-filter gives approximately 1.5 times more gas exchange against the B-filter.
-This is why the S-model is mostly used for Substrate and the B-model for Spawn.
+The S-filter gives more gas exchange against the R-filter.
+This is why the S-model is mostly used for Substrate and the R-model for Spawn.